jardieljr/derivatives/assignment_2/README.md

 we choose SOFR monthly rate to be the risk free rate.

-the main characteristics for the option
+֍the main characteristics for the option

 Return µ =xxxx

-Volitality σ =√252* daily volitality continuously compounded dividend δ = xxxx r = xx (risk-free rate, SOFR 3 MONTH)
+Volitality σ =√252* daily volitality

+continuously compounded dividend δ = xxxx

+r = xx (risk-free rate, SOFR 3 MONTH)

 T=  xx days

 N=  xx (each period 1 day)

 3)result price of american option using binomial model